mandeep115/Finance/README.md

 # Finance
-A stock market simulator made with Flask for buying and selling stocks using real time data.
-Finance, a web app via which you can manage portfolios of stocks.
-Not only will this tool allow you to check real stocks’ actual prices and portfolios’ values, it will also let you buy (okay, “buy”) and sell (okay, “sell”) stocks by querying IEX for stocks’ prices.
+A stock exchange simulator web app using Flask.
+Helps you to practice and learn how sock exchange works by providing a simple and functional interface to buy and sell stock with temp money.